 In 1993, Phil Foglio wrote and drew Stanley and His Monster, a four-issue limited series, for DC Comics.
 It was based on a DC property from the late '60s.
 In the first issue, Stanley finds The Heterodyne Boys Big Book of Fun in his attic.
 Every adult Stanley shows it to seems to have fond memories of it, but hasn't seen a copy in years.

-In the DC Universe, the Heterodyne Boys are still are named Bill and Barry and appear the same as they did in Grimjack.
+In the DC Universe, the Heterodyne Boys are still are named Bill and Barry and still look the same as they did in the original Grimjack story.
 Stanley's mother tells him, "according to contemporary sources, they were real people, like Doc Savage or the Shadow."
+(DC had been publishing licensed comics of both Doc Savage and The Shadow within the previous couple years.)
 The Heterodyne Boys books were written by Charles Ott "around the turn of the [20th] century".
 The only two titles given in the series are The Heterodyne Boys and Their Anthiracite Burning Earth Orbiter and The Heterodyne Boys and the Mystery of the Cast Iron Glacier.
+The former is obviously taken from when Phill first made up the Heterodyne Boys name (see above).
+The latter appeared again, shortened to simply The Heterodyne Boys and the Cast Iron Glacier, on a bookshelf full of Heterodyne Boys books in Girl Genius #7, page 16.

 The Heterodyne Boys Big Book of Fun was published in 1912 and features a Zeppelin on the cover.
 Usually.
 Sometimes the title appears instead.
-(Phil's cartoon art is not known for consistency on minor details.)
+(Phil often changes minor details in his art between panels for comedic effect.)
 It inclues sections on:

 I'm not currently aware of any further appearances by the Heterodyne Boys after that until Girl Genius.